zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

         --resource-group $resourceGroup --sku $skuStorage
     ```

-1. Run the following command to create the Azure Function App.
+1. Create the Azure Function App with the `az functionapp create` command.

     ```bash
     # Create a serverless python function app in the resource group.